alvarogharo/ette/README.md

+## IMPORTANT!!
+I've added balance indexing for erc20 tokens and ETH to this base repository.
+For that I have also modified the go-ethtereum lib (this specific branch https://github.com/GeoDB-Limited/go-ethereum/tree/v1.10.17-indexer) to make ette more performant, reducing the number of request and addapting it to be able to work with Polygon network.

-# ette
+# Ette

-EVM-based Blockchain Indexer, with historical data query & real-time notification support 😎
+EVM-based Blockchain Indexer, with historical data query & real-time notification support 😎 Added ERC-20 and ETH balance indexing in this fork

 **Deploy your `ette` instance today**